nots1dd/LiteFM/README.md

 1. A `litefm.log` and it's functionality has been implemented (`src/logging.c`) that will log EVERY file/dir control in every litefm instance
 2. Possibly set up a trash system so that accidental deletion of any file/dir can be restored [priority/low]
+3. Trying to add password protected files [priority/med]

-Check out `SECURITY.md` for the security policy that this repository follows.
+Check out [SECURITY](https://github.com/nots1dd/litefm/blob/main/SECURITY.md) for the security policy that this repository follows.

 ## FUTURE